|

 Each year, I try to improve myself as a teacher and change one thing in my teaching.
 This year, I changed one BIG thing: I structured all of my lessons with slides.
 Since taking the plunge, I have found that my teaching has been positively impacted in five different ways.

+Now, for some tips and tricks on how I make this all work!
 This year, I returned to my elementary music teaching position after my maternity leave.
 I live in Canada, so I am fortunate that I got a year off at home with my girlie, but it didn’t come without some good and some not-so-good surprises when I returned to work after a year off.

 So, here I am sharing my truth about returning after maternity leave to my full-time elementary music teaching job- between two schools!
 Not all was bad!
 First off, I want to share that going back to work was not completely awful.
 Yes, I did miss hanging out with my kid every day and getting to watch her grow, but I was READY to go back to work.
 I have come to realize that I am the type of person that thrives on structure, routine, and adult conversations and returning to work checks all of those boxes for me.
 I was also ready to be rechallenged- not that parenting isn’t challenging- but I was ready for the fast-paced challenge that came with teaching elementary music.
 If you know, you know!
 Let’s start with some good news.
 Here are the pleasant surprises from my return to work. |